 Cycle the Pentlands Hills

 Cycling in the Pentlands Hills Regional Park just south-west of Edinburgh is also a wonderful way to spend the day.
 You can look up the routes on here as well.
 Plus you can easily cycle to the Pentlands from Edinburgh.

-Healthy eateries and vegetarian restaurants in Edinburgh
+Healthy eateries in Edinburgh

 on St Mary’s Street: a stylish vegetarian restaurant (with vegan options) in the heart of Edinburgh.
 Order an olive polenta with roasted vegetables and goats curd as a starter, stir fried vegetables with udon noodles and smoked tofu as a main and for dessert indulge yourself with maybe a whisky pannacotta with warm pear, for a Scottish touch.
 Website